plone/training/views_3.rst

 After reapplying the typeinfo-profile of out addon (or simply reinstalling it) the content-type "Folder" is extended with our additional view-method and appears in the display-dropdown.

-The ``purge="False"`` append out view to the already existing ones instead of replacing them.
+The ``purge="False"`` appends the view to the already existing ones instead of replacing them.

 Adding some javascript (collective.js.datatables)